-The Essential Guide to Student Travel for Rome in 2019
+The Essential Guide to Student Travel for Rome

 Classic films like Roman Holiday and La Dolce Vita have provided Americans and other foreigners a romanticized version of the essence of Rome during the second half of the 20th century.
 One imagines Audrey Hepburn as a royal European princess cruising on a Vespa down winding, cobblestone streets, or Marcello Rubini following a helicopter carrying a statue of Christ over an ancient Roman aqueduct into Saint Peter’s Square.
 Rome is epitomized with images of the Pope waving to the masses from the Basilica in Vatican City.
 Envisioned are tiny, tucked away pizzerias offering their best crispy thin Margherita pizzas, with paesanos and tourists alike catching shade beneath oversized umbrellas, sipping on morning cappuccinos outside their favorite caffè.